4321ba/MeloMIDI/README.md

 # MeloMIDI
 An interactive wave to midi editor.
-Work in progress, it can't convert audio yet, but visualization and playback is working.
+Work in progress, it can't save the converted audio yet, but visualization, playback, note placement, modification and removal, and experimental conversion is working.
 # Compiling spectrum_analyzer.cpp
 There's already a compiled version in `project/bin`, and you can modify most parts of the program without changing the GDNative/NativeScript part.
 However, if you want to modify the core (C++) part of spectrum_analyzer (fft calculation, image creation, note recognition), you have to compile/build the libraries first.
 We should have a build system like cmake, but we don't have that yet.
 A contribution would be welcome!
+## Linux
 First you need to `git submodule update --init --recursive` to get the submodules.
 Before building you need to `cd` into the root directory of the library.
 Build the godot-cpp bindings with this command: `scons generate_bindings=yes -j4`, if you have 4 cpu cores e.g..